Data Model - Form Categories

 inet:ipv4) in the A record.
 Synapse’s

-inet:dns:aform represents the knowledge that a given domain has ever resolved to a specific IP (fused knowledge):
+inet:dns:aform represents the knowledge that a given domain resolved to a specific IP at some time, or within a time window (fused knowledge):

 Web-based accounts.
-An account at an online service (such as Github or Gmail) can be uniquely defined by the combination of the domain where the service is hosted (
+An account at an online service (such as Github or Twitter) can be uniquely defined by the combination of the domain where the service is hosted (

 inet:fqdn) and the unique user ID (